 Use the following link for the Human Health Professionals Guide for Advanced Pre-Medical Students.

 The most current information for U.S. and Canadian dental schools can be found in the ADEA Official Guide to Dental Schools.
-Copies can be found in Human Ecology's Career Exploration Center in 162 MVR, and the Cornell Career Services library in 103 Barnes Hall.
+Copies can be found in Human Ecology's Career Exploration Center in 119 Academic Surge A, and the Cornell Career Services library in 103 Barnes Hall.

 Gaining Clinical Experience